[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 This first grammar is indirect speech with -는다니(까) “since he/she says ~.”

-It tells you how to act or think based on what someone else has said.
+It tells you how to act or think based on someone else’s words.

 So, you can use it as a reason in the middle of the first and second clauses.